sjw7453584/brickred-server-legacy/README.md

 brickred-server
 ===============
-This is the brickred studio game server library.
+This is the brickred studio game server core library.
 It implemented basic functionality which a c++ game server needed.

 Features